rbretecher/expense-tracker/README.md

 $ firebase deploy
 ```

 Ta-da!
-Your project is now deployed and available on firebase !
+Your project is now deployed and available on Firebase.